steveicarus/iverilog/vvp/README.txt

 The value is the size of a simulation tick in seconds, and is expressed as a power of 10.
-For example, +0 is 1 second, and -9 is 1 nano-second.
+For example, +0 is 1 second, and -9 is 1 nanosecond.
 If the record is left out, then the precision is taken to be +0.

 LABELS AND SYMBOLS